marcoT0425/Wordle_Solver/README.md

 * `whiff`: 3.866 Avg.
 * `ouija`: 3.802 Avg.

+* ZIZIT is a very bad Wordle starting word.
+It might fail one of the puzzles.
+It is recommended to use the "prioritising least group" theory to minimise risks of failing.

 # Player's favourite (from NYT) (not fully tested, but I've been working with other best openers):
 * `soare`: 3.462 Avg.
 * `arose`: 3.466 Avg.